Get

 9. This Breed Can Suffer from Bloat

 Bloat is a condition where food or gas distends your dog’s stomach.
-This causes extreme abdominal pain and can cut off blood flow to the abdomen.
-In more severe cases, the stomach may twist and flip.
-This prevents food and gas from passing through the intestines, which can cause the stomach to rupture.
+This causes extreme abdominal pain and can cut off blood flow to the stomach and surrounding organs.
+In more severe cases, the stomach may twist on its own axis; this dangerous condition is known as gastric dilatation-volvulus or GDV.
+This prevents food and gas from leaving the stomach, which can cause life-threatening complications.

 In either case, bloat can be fatal if not treated within a few hours of onset.
-For this reason, it is essential to feed your German Shorthaired Pointer only after the day’s activity is done.
+For this reason, it is essential to avoid feeding your German Shorthaired Pointer immediately before or after strenuous activity, as well as to monitor them closely for early warning signs.

 German Shorthaired Pointer hunting